 and must state all of the following:

-2. That the presence of the animal is NECESSARY to the passenger's health or treatment.
+2. That the presence of the animal is necessary to the passenger's health or treatment during the flight and/or at the destination.

 3. That the individual writing the letter is a licensed mental health professional and that the passenger is under his or her care.
 The individual writing the letter should clearly indicate what type of mental health care professional they are (psychiatrist, psychologist, clinical social worker, et cetera).

-NOTE: Airlines may also require documentation including the date, type, and state of the mental health professional's license.
+NOTE: Airlines may also require documentation including the date, type, and state of the mental health professional's license so it may be wise to just have them include that from the start so you don't have to go back and ask for it later.

 Some airlines do call the professional's office to verify the contents of the letter.